leumasme/timetable-scraper-api/README.md

 This is my first proper Deno project because I wanted to try Deno!\
 Run with `deno task start`

+My hosted instance of this project is available at https://eva2.olotl.net/

 The schema of the response JSON as a typescript type is as follows: